Smart Fiberglass Solutions Contact Us Now

 A fire shutter primarily stops flame spread and protects fire compartments.

+The correct choice depends on building type, occupancy level, fire strategy, architectural design, local fire codes, budget, and project risk assessment.
 For many modern buildings, the best solution is a combination of both systems working together.

 When selecting smoke curtain fabrics or fire-resistant textile materials, choosing reliable suppliers with expertise in high-temperature fiberglass fabrics is essential for long-term fire safety performance.